cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Monitor Responses

 You can use the approval ledger for trusted parties in the web app to monitor responses to your invites.
-The approvals ledger shows trusted parties that have actioned an invite and those that have denied.
+The approvals section shows trusted parties that have actioned an invite and those that have denied.

-1. Click
+You can access the approvals section by clicking:

 ![Button Approve](/doc-images/button-approve.png)

-2. Click the Trusted Parties tab.
+In the Approvals section, click the Trusted Parties tab.

 The ledger shows entries for invites that have been approved or denied.
 The invites entries are grouped in to **Pending** and **Actioned**.